JWoltjen/flappyBird-basic/README.md

 ### how is pipe motion handled?

   Arbitrary values for pipe hole height, pipe interval, pipe width, and pipe speed are  declared and are passed to all elements in the document object with the properties ("--pipe_width", and "--hole-height").
 The time since last pipe is also set to the PIPE_INTERVAL global variable.
+A bottom segment and a top segment are created.
+New pipes are created by appending a pipe div, and a top and bottom pipe segment to the DOM.
+A hole is created within the pipe through a random number generator.

   Just like bird, the updatePipes() function runs whenever the browser is repainted, and the delta is added to the timeSinceLastPipe variable.
 If the time is greater than pipe interval, a new pipe will be created.
-New pipes are created by appending a pipe div, and a top and bottom pipe segment to the DOM.
-A hole is created within the pipe through a random number generator

 ### how are collisons handled?

+Each pipe's dimensions are calculated by the rects() method, which returns the top and bottom bounding client rects.

 ### how is score kept?